Electronic tagging: History

 In the U.S., the 1970s saw an end of rehabilitative sentencing, including for example discretionary parole release.
 Those found guilty of a criminal offense were sent to prison, leading to a sudden increase in the prison population.
 Probation became more common, as judges saw the potential of electronic tagging, leading to an increasing emphasis on surveillance.
 Advances in computer-aided technology made offender monitoring feasible and affordable.
 The Schwitzgebel prototype had been built from surplus missile tracking equipment.
 A collection of early electronic monitoring equipment is housed at the National Museum of Psychology in Akron, Ohio.

-The attempt to monitor offenders became moribund until, in 1982, Arizona state district judge, Jack Love, convinced a former sales representative of Honeywell Information Systems, Michael T. Goss, to start a monitoring company, National Incarceration Monitor and Control Services (NIMCOS).
+The attempt to monitor offenders became moribund until, in 1982, an Arizona state district judge, Jack Love, convinced a former sales representative of Honeywell Information Systems, Michael T. Goss, to start a monitoring company, National Incarceration Monitor and Control Services (NIMCOS).
 The NIMCOS company built several credit card-sized transmitters that could be strapped onto an ankle.
 The electronic ankle tag transmitted a radio signal every 60 seconds, which could be picked up by a receiver that was no more than 45 m away from the electronic tag.
 The receiver could be connected to a telephone, so that the data from the electronic ankle tag could be sent to a mainframe computer.
 The design aim of the electronic tag was the reporting of a potential home detention breach.
-In 1983, judge Jack Love in a state district court imposed home curfew on three offenders who had been sentenced to probation.
+In 1983, Love imposed home curfew on three offenders who had been sentenced to probation.
 The home detention was a probation condition and entailed 30 days of electronic monitoring at home.
 The NIMCOS electronic ankle tag was trialed on those three probationers, two of whom re-offended.
 Thus, while the goal of home confinement was satisfied, the aim of reducing crime through probation was not.